lucpod/ticketless/lessons/02-setting-up-dynamodb/README.md

 ### Goal

-In this lesson we will learn key concepts in dynamoDB, how to use Dynamo DB, how to create a table and how to load it with data from a file.
+In this lesson we will learn key concepts in DynamoDB, how to use Dynamo DB, how to create a table and how to load it with data from a file.

 If you are already familiar with those concepts you can use the following Cloudformation template to apply the changes expected by this lesson and move forward to the next lesson.